boycehbz/CrowdRec/README.md

 ## Evaluation on GigaCrowd dataset

 ### Step 1.
 Download dataset
-Download the test set from [GigaVision challenge website](https://www.gigavision.cn/track/track?nav=GigaCrowd&type=nav) and put the images in <YOUR/PATH> with following structure.
+Download the test set from [GigaVision challenge website](https://www.gigavision.cn/track/track?nav=GigaCrowd&type=nav) and put the images in <YOUR/PATH> with the following structure.

 ```
 ----images